 We continue the daily obedience training.
+Sits, downs, stays, walking on a leash, and overall good manners will continue to improve.
 However, the rapid progress made during the time up until puppies are 11 weeks old begins to slow down considerably.

-The biggest (and I think the only) advantage to leaving puppies with us until 12 weeks is that they are sleeping through the night in crates by this age.
+The biggest advantage to leaving puppies with us until 12-13 weeks is that they are sleeping through the night in crates by this age.
 For some families, this (understandably) is a big deal.

 Sleeping Overnight in Crates – Almost 12 Weeks

-Puppies are not sleeping overnight in crates until they are between 11 1/2 to 12 weeks of age.
+Puppies picked up prior to 12 weeks do not sleep overnight in a crate.
 Rather, they sleep in a small area in our side foyer with free access to potty outside.
 Since we have doggy door access, we take advantage of this helpful tool for a couple of reasons.

 First of all, the doggy door allows us to gradually build up crate desire before requiring puppies to spend entire nights there.
 We don’t need to use the crates for forced confinement like most new families will.
 Puppies accept forced confinement better when it is introduced later.
 Actually, our puppies don’t even see crate confinement as a negative at all.
 Because of our slow and gentle introductory process, our puppies look forward to crate times.